vippsas/vipps-partner/README.md

 ### Partner types

-Vipps has three types of partners:
+Vipps has four types of partners:

 1. **Platform partners:** Provide a "closed" ready-to-use platform for their merchants, do all integration with the Vipps APIs,